Blog

 There is particular concern for women and girls in this crisis.
 There has been an increase in young girls being married off to provide their families with desperately needed income to survive (ReliefWeb).
 Families making long journeys to find food and water, or women and girls travelling longer distances to collect water, are at higher risk of gender-based violence.

-The compounding impact of drought, increased food prices, grain exports being blocked, COVID-19, regional conflict, and a severe locust season has left millions of people in an incredibly vulnerable position.
+The compounding impact of drought, increased food prices, grain exports being blocked, regional conflict, and a severe locust season has left millions of people in an incredibly vulnerable position.
 The world needs to act now to prevent further devastation.

 woman sat in front of a tent